Penn State vs. Villanova NCAA Football Odds, Plays and Insights | September 25, 2021

 Villanova Stats and Trends

-- Villanova has one win against the spread in three games this season.
+- Thus far this year Villanova has one win against the spread.

-- When Villanova puts up more than 14.3 points, it is 1-1 against the spread and 3-0 overall.
+- Villanova is 1-1 against the spread and 3-0 overall in games when it puts up more than 14.3 points.

-- The Wildcats have turned the ball over zero times, six fewer times than the Nittany Lions have forced turnovers (6).
+- This season the Wildcats have zero turnovers, six fewer than the Nittany Lions have takeaways (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.